SShushmintcev/authVK/README.md

 # authVK
-OAuth Vk and use api
+OAuth Vk and use is api with help .Net